walt-id/waltid-identity/waltid-cli/README.md

   -h, --help  Show this message and exit

 Commands:
-  sign  Signs a Verifiable Credential.
+  sign    Signs a Verifiable Credential. verify  Verify the specified VC under a set of specified policies.
 ```

 ## `waltid vc sign` command